1931 All-Ireland Minor Football Championship

 The 1931 All-Ireland Minor Football Championship was the third staging of the All-Ireland Minor Football Championship, the Gaelic Athletic Association's premier inter-county Gaelic football tournament for boys under the age of 18.

 Dublin entered the championship as defending champions, however, they were beaten by Louth in the Leinster quarter-final.

-On 20 September 1931, Kerry won the championship following a 3-4 to 0-4 defeat of Louth in the All-Ireland final.
+On 20 September 1931, Kerry won the championship following a 3–04 to 0–04 defeat of Louth in the All-Ireland final.
 This was their first All-Ireland title.

+The final had been arranged for 6 September but Kerry failed to fulfil the fixture.
+The match was subsequently rescheduled to be played a fortnight later, with Louth awarded home advantage.